 Get Photographs Of The Accident Scene

-If you are entitled to claim compensation for an accident at work you could lose your claim if you get a minor detail wrong or you do not remember something, however trivial.
+If you are eligible to claim compensation for an accident at work you could lose your claim if you get a minor detail wrong or you do not remember something, however trivial.
 Getting photographs or video evidence of the scene of the accident is one way to avoid getting into this situation.
 The photographs or videos should show what caused the accident if possible.

-Also get photographs of your injuries immediately after the accident if you’re able to.
+Also, get photographs of your injuries immediately after the accident if you’re able to.
 These photographs will highlight the extent of your injuries before you received any treatment.

 Speak To A Personal Injury Solicitor

-If you accident at work was due to negligence then you could be owed compensation.
+If your accident at work was due to your employer’s negligence then you could be owed compensation.
 Never start a compensation claim or give up on your right to claim compensation without first getting legal advice.
 A personal injury solicitor who is experienced in this particular area of the law will be able to give you expert advice about your rights and the correct accident at work procedure to ensure that you get the maximum compensation due to you.

 Personal injury solicitors also have access to legal libraries to research precedents and access to medical professionals who can give their expert testimony regarding your injuries.
 All of these go a long way towards supporting an accident at work claim.